Think

 global environment.
 Each jurisdiction's emissions depend upon the

-local stock of capital, which is interjurisdictionally-mobile and
+local stock of capital, which is interjurisdictionally mobile and

 subject to local taxation.
 In important cases, decentralized